HL7: Standards

-HL7 Version 2
+Version 2

-The HL7 version 2 standard (also known as Pipehat) has the aim to support hospital workflows.
-It was originally created in 1989.

-HL7 version 2 defines a series of electronic messages to support administrative, logistical, financial as well as clinical processes.
-Since 1987 the standard has been updated regularly, resulting in more than ten iterations.
-The v2.x standards are backward compatible, meaning a message based on version 2.3 will be understood by an application that supports version 2.6.
+The HL7 version 2 standard (also known as Pipehat) supports the day-to-day workflow of a hospital: administrative tasks, billing, logistics, and clinical processes such as orders and results.
+It was first released in 1987 and has been revised regularly since, producing more than ten versions (2.1 through 2.9).
+The v2.x versions are backward compatible with one another, so a message built to version 2.3 will still be understood by an application that supports version 2.6.